HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 The exception is ISEF; see www.californiahvip/purchasers/ for more information.

 The manufacturer rolling “soft” cap allows each manufacturer to hold up to 100 unredeemed vouchers at a time across all the manufacturer’s HVIP-eligible product line, which includes the parent company and its subsidiaries/brands unless vehicles from the separate brands are produced at separate manufacturing sites.
-As of January 1, 2023, requests from fleets with 10 and fewer vehicles do not count toward the 100-voucher cap.
+As of 11/17/23, requests for purchasers that are considered a small fleet* do not count toward the 100-voucher cap.
 As a manufacturer redeems vouchers, more vouchers will become available for vehicles from that manufacturer.
 Under the “soft” cap, manufacturers can be granted additional vouchers beyond the cap on a case-by-case basis.
 OEMs who maintain an average voucher redemption rate of at least 50 vouchers over a 6-month period or 100 vouchers over a 12-month period starting January 1, 2023 are exempt from the cap.

-Vouchers exceeding 100 will remain in the Voucher Processing Center to be reviewed on a case-by-case basis, however they will not advance to the status of Accepted Pending Confirmation in the Voucher Processing Center until and unless approved by CARB.
+The cap does not prevent vouchers from being requested from a manufcturer’s technologies.
+Vouchers exceeding 100 will remain in the Voucher Processing Center and retain their place in line (by order received) to be reviewed on a case-by-case basis, however they will not advance to the status of Accepted Pending Confirmation in the Voucher Processing Center until and unless approved by CARB.
+To request case by case approval to exceed the cap, manufacturers should contact [email protected].
+The evaluation includes documentation from the manufacturer regarding their build progress and delivery plan for unredeemed vouchers as well as past delivery performance.
 If CARB sets a new voucher cap for an OEM that is greater than 100, vouchers exceeding that new cap will likewise be reviewed on a case-by-case basis.

 The existing Manufacturer Rolling Soft Cap will continue until new Performance Review parameters are determined; a public Workgroup is anticipated in early 2024.